bpalmer4/Charts-based-on-ABS-data/README.md

 * fire-up Jupyter Notebook or Jupyter Lab
 * navigate to the notebooks directory
 * select the notebook you wish to run
-* run with the double arro (restart kernel and re-run the whole notebook)
+* run with the double arrow (restart kernel and re-run the whole notebook)